stormpath/stormpath.github.io/source/console/product-guide/index.markdown

 	Attribute | Description
 :----- | :-----
-Directory | The directory to which the account was added.<br>**Note:** The account cannot be moved to a different directory. |
+Directory | The directory to which the account was added.
 Username | The login name of the account for applications using username instead of email.
-The value must be unique within its parent directory.|
+The value must be unique within its parent directory.
-First Name | The account owner first name. |
+First Name | The account owner first name.
-Middle Name | The account owner middle name. |
+Middle Name | The account owner middle name.
-Last Name | The account owner last name. |
+Last Name | The account owner last name.
-First Name | The account owner first name. |
+First Name | The account owner first name.
 Email | The account owner email address.
 This is can be used by applications, such as the Stormpath Admin Console, that use an email address for logging in.
-The value must be unique within its parent directory. |
+The value must be unique within its parent directory.
-Status | The status is changed within the Accounts table on the Accounts tab. |
+Status | The status is changed within the Accounts table on the Accounts tab.

 6. Under Security Credentials, you can:
 	* Change the password.
 Your options include, forcing the account owner to change the password or resetting the password for the account owner.
 	* Create an API key.
 7. When all updates are complete, click **Update**.

+{% docs note %}
+The account cannot be moved to a different directory.
+{% enddocs %}

 ###<a id="ChangeAccountPasswords"></a>Change an Account Password